carolinee228/FOSS4G-Access-To-Services/README.md

 ### Step 3: Configure Environment and Launch QGIS

 This is the final setup step.
-We will open a terminal, install the necessary Python packages, temporarily tell the terminal where to find our portable Java, and then launch QGIS from that same session.
+We will open a terminal, install the necessary Python packages, temporarily tell the terminal where to find our portable Java JDK, and then launch QGIS from that same session.

 ---